codata/drum-constants/README.md

 ### June 2022
 - Added 2006, 2002, and 1998 values following NIST release in ASCII format
+- Initial implementation of API with UI demo

 ### November 2021
 - Update the JSON format to facilitate parsing (using arrays instead of hash)